 Soaking nails in 1-2 drops of Neem Carrier Oil can naturally treat any infections, especially when this method of application is repeated 2-3 times daily until the infection is completely eliminated.
 Similarly, soaking in bath water that is mixed with Neem Oil will remove skin parasites such as scabies.
 If a bath is not the preferred method of eradication, Neem Oil can also be dabbed directly onto areas of skin affected by scabies infestations and can be left on the skin for 15 minutes.
 This method of application will reduce itching and inflammation.
 For an antibacterial hand wash, a few drops of Neem Oil can be added to liquid hand soap before lathering.

 Used medicinally, Neem Oil can soothe areas of skin affected by cuts, wounds, and mosquito bites by mixing it with Vaseline or with another carrier oil before applying it.
 This method makes an effective insect repellant as well.
 To eliminate the Athlete’s Foot fungus, Neem Oil can be added to a tub of warm water for a foot soak.
-To remove warts, Neem Oil can be applied directly to the affected areas once daily until the warts have disappeared.
-This application method is effective for soothing other skin conditions such as cold sores, eczema, psoriasis, and other fungal skin conditions.
+It is believed that to remove warts, Neem Oil can be applied directly to the affected areas once daily until the warts have disappeared.
+This application method is also thought to be effective for soothing other skin conditions such as cold sores, eczema, psoriasis, and other fungal skin conditions.

 |Neem Carrier Oil